FBI search of Mar-a-Lago: Search of Mar-a-Lago

-On August 8, 2022, at 9 am, FBI agents searched Trump's residence at Mar-a-Lago for the material specified in a warrant, including classified material.
+On August 8, 2022, at 8:39 am, FBI agents searched Trump's residence at Mar-a-Lago for the material specified in a warrant, including classified material.
 The material pertained to special access programs according to The New York Times and – according to The Washington Post – nuclear weapons.
 The FBI notified the Secret Service of the search a few hours in advance.
 The Secret Service facilitated the FBI's access to Mar-a-Lago, but did not participate in the search.

-Trump's son Eric Trump said on Fox News that he received a call about the search and informed his father shortly thereafter.
+Trump's son, Eric, said on Fox News that he received a call about the search and informed his father shortly thereafter.
 Two of Trump's lawyers, Christina Bobb and Lindsey Halligan, were present for the search but were not allowed inside.
 Trump and his family watched most of the FBI search from New York remotely via a live video feed transmitted from Mar-a-Lago's system of security cameras.
 Trump and his attorneys refused the FBI's requests to turn off the cameras.
 Eric Trump later said that his family would release the footage "at the right time".

 FBI agents conducted the search using "taint teams" to ensure that no privileged correspondence between Trump and his lawyers were removed.
 The New York Times reported the FBI agents "carried out the search in a relatively low-key manner" and intentionally did not wear the usual navy-blue agency jackets.
 FBI agents searched a storage unit in the basement, where they broke through the newly installed padlock.
 They further searched what was called Trump's "45 Office," where they opened a "hotel-style" safe containing "nothing of consequence", and finally Trump's residence.
 Classified documents were also recovered from unsecured locations, and were found outside of the locked storage room.
 In accordance with the usual procedure for executing search warrants, the FBI provided Trump's counsel with a copy of the warrant and a detailed three-page manifest, called a property receipt, which listed the inventory of seized records.
-The FBI agents left the property around 6:30 p.m. with the boxes.
+The FBI agents concluded the search at 4:33 p.m. and a receipt for property was provided to Trump's Attorney at 6:19 p.m. before agents left the property around 6:30 p.m. with the boxes.